Christian-825/transaction-management-system/README.md

 - `PORT` → sets the backend server port.

+> ⚠️ Note: In most projects, `.env` files are **not included** in the repository for security reasons.
+Normally, you would create it manually.

 No additional configuration is required for the frontend.

+> ⚠️ You can edit the `PORT` value in the `.env` file if you want the backend to run on a different port.

 ---

 ## **Running the Application**